Unito vs. Zapier

 Zapier’s goal is to automate the robotic, time-intensive parts of your workflow.
 By building a Zap, you’re turning those things into a one-step process.
 Instead of having to send out emails to your dev team every time a feature request comes in on a different tool, you can create a Zap that does it for you.
 Zapier is about making these processes fire on their own.

 Unito makes collaboration work the way you wish it did.
-By building workflows, you’re turning separate, disparate tools — and their projects — into a cohesive environment your team can work in.
+With its powerful workflows, Unito turns separate, disparate tools — and their projects — into a cohesive environment your team can collaborate in seamlessly.
 We’re not trying to automate everything you do; we’re helping you tear down the barriers between your tools.
 We want you to feel like your teams can collaborate without being forced into a tool they hate or needing to jump through hoops to get their work to the other side.
 You’re not just automating an existing workflow, you’re building one that’s truly collaborative.
 That’s where Unito is different from Zapier, and where workflows are different from Zaps.

 We want you to build workflows that don’t stall every time they need to jump tools.